3 Wonderful Benefits Of Castor Oil For Your Eyes

 In India, castor oil seems to have been used to cure cataracts before the advent of modern medicine and surgery,7 but there’s no evidence for this benefit.
 Castor oil, however, has been used in the preparation of certain anti-inflammatory drugs,8 which shows it could treat some cases of inflammations.

-In a study conducted on 11 patients of keratoconjunctivitis (which is the inflammation of cornea and conjunctiva), it was found that topical administration of cyclosporine as a 2% dilution in castor oil can treat the condition.9
+In a study conducted on 11 patients of keratoconjunctivitis (which is the inflammation of cornea and conjunctiva), it was found that topical administration of cyclosporine as a 2% dilution in castor oil could treat the condition.9

 3. Can Keep Your Eyes Beautiful

 Additionally, applying castor oil on the eyelashes ensures they grow long and strong.
-Castor oil is excellent for hair growth, moisturizing hair strands and keeping them healthy.
+Castor oil is excellent for hair growth, moisturizing hair strands, and keeping them healthy.
 All you need to do is gently apply castor oil on the eyelashes.
 Moreover, massaging the oil around the eyes can keep the wrinkles and crow’s feet around the eyes at bay.
 This is because castor oil is very effective in keeping the skin moisturized and supple.
 Regular application of castor oil around the eyes can help you sleep better, say users, though no clinical study has backed it yet.

 A Word Of Caution